patel-sam/commclassroom/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Shubhalina Mal says that this community is amazing.
-- Kunal made this change
+- Shubhalina made this change
+- This is changed.